Kel-Tec RDB 5.56 NATO

 Kel-Tec's RDB is a downward-ejecting bullpup that fits a 17.3-inch barrel into an overall length of 27.3 inches.
 For comparison, every standard AR-15 in this caliber group runs 35-36 inches with a 16-inch barrel.
 The bullpup layout moves the action behind the trigger, shortening the rifle by nearly 8 inches without sacrificing barrel length.
 The extra 1.3 inches of barrel over a standard 16-inch AR gives a small velocity bump with all ammunition weights.

-The receiver is glass-reinforced Zytel polymer rather than aluminum, and at 107.2 oz the RDB weighs about the same as the S&W Sport III (104.32 oz) despite the radically different platform.
+The receiver is glass-reinforced Zytel polymer rather than aluminum, which keeps unloaded weight at 107.2 oz on a bullpup that would otherwise carry the mass of an aluminum upper plus barrel set behind the grip.
 The 1:7 twist rate stabilizes heavy 77gr match ammunition.
-Kel-Tec specs a 5 lb single-stage trigger, which is lighter than most mil-spec AR triggers.
+Kel-Tec specs the RDB's single-stage trigger at 4.5-5.5 lbs, which is lighter than most mil-spec AR triggers.
 The rifle ships with a 20-round magazine rather than the 30-round standard, though it accepts all standard AR-15/M4 magazines.

 The downward ejection system is the RDB's most unusual feature.
 Spent cases eject straight down through a port beneath the action, making the rifle fully ambidextrous without any conversion.
 Reviewers at InRangeTV and Forgotten Weapons note that this system works reliably but can deposit hot brass on a bench rest or shooting bag if the port is not kept clear.
 The Picatinny top rail runs the full length of the receiver for optics, and the 1/2x28 threaded barrel accepts standard muzzle devices and suppressors.